algo-mart/kibou-registry/DOCUMENTATION.md

 ### Admin Dashboard
 - Central hub for accessing all features.
-- Quick links to add participants, record attendance, enter daily payments, and view monthly summaries.
+- Quick links to add user, record attendance, enter daily payments, and view monthly summaries.

 ### Participant Entry Form
 - For entering new participant details.